 *JSHS also offers a Virtual Region for students who have geographic or financial barriers to participating in their home regions and for students who do not live in a JSHS region.

-Please note: The National JSHS office is in charge of pre-screening the application to prevent over-represented students from using this route to avoid participating in a highly competitive region.
+Please note: The National JSHS office is in charge of pre-screening the application.
 You can only register at one region, which means you will be automatically disqualified to register at your geographic (home) region after submitting an application to Virtual Region.

 Camp Invention and Junior Science and Humanities Symposium (JSHS)Read The Story